dchacke/hiccdown/Readme.md

 As you can see, Hiccdown eliminates the need for view *partials*, as well.
 Again, that both partials *and* helper methods exist in Rails has always been a code smell – it’s a consequence of the wider problem that Rails does not properly separate logic and rendering.
 This fudge leads to situations where, for instance, you’re not sure if you should make a partial that calls helper methods or create a helper method that calls `content_tag`.

+## Gradual rollout

+You don’t need to replace your views all at once.
+When there’s no helper method corresponding to a controller action, Rails will render the `erb` template as it normally would.

 ## HTML escape

 Hiccdown escapes HTML characters for you in attribute values and primitive children.
 You can override this behavior by passing `false` as the second parameter: